daniel-lofaso-hub/se_project_react/README.md

 We also set up a mock server that holds all our clothing items, and we can add or delete clothing items in the app, which makes a call to the server and either post or delete those items.

+In the future, I am looking to add responsive design and form validation.

 **Figma**

 - [Link to the project on Figma](https://www.figma.com/design/dQLJwEKasIdspciJAJrCaf/Sprint-11_-WTWR?node-id=311-433&p=f&t=kNVLFARzVpHD44c2-0)